blake256/coop-art/README.md

 3- People can vote tiles in or out.
 Each canvas is its own DAO and self-governs.
 Some tiles are voted out and some tiles are voted in to replace them.
 4- Canvas is sold and profits distributed to all its contributors.

-Hi, I'm Aymeric, I first got the idea for Coopart from looking at the 69 million Beeple's NFT.
+I first got the idea for Coopart from looking at the 69 million Beeple's NFT.
 The piece of art is made from 5,000 tiles merged together into a common canvas.
 I thought it would be great if each tile was made by a different author, and so Coopart was born.

 Let's try it out.
 Go to coopart.io and and connect your Temple wallet.
 Make sure your wallet is connected to the _Florence Testnet_.
 Once you are connected, your Tez address should then appear on the top right corner.